 November through February are the perfect months to escape to this exotic location to avoid monsoon season that occurs in May and the continuous heavy rains that follow months after.
 However, no matter what time of year you decide to go, you can expect tropical temperatures which means packing lighter won’t be a problem.
-Once your trip is booked, we suggest making a packing list for Thailand to keep yourself organized.
+Once you’re done planning a trip, we suggest making a Thailand packing list to keep yourself organized.

 Start with the basics when it comes to clothing.
 That means swimsuits and lots of them.
+It can be very hot in Thailand, so make sure to bring lots of light clothing that works in humid weather.
 Since they take up minimal space, you don’t have to choose between favorites; go ahead and take them all.
 Pack at least one bikini, a one-piece swimsuit, and a few cover ups.
 Even in the “cooler” months, temperatures still reach well past 80 degrees.
 Living out your vacation in your favorite swimwear isn’t out of the question.
 It all depends on where you’re going and where the trip takes you.
 Here are a few places to add to your itinerary and what you should pack for each place.

 Photo by: Eric Rubens Photography